10-Basics of Best-in-Class,

 of manufacturing basics and then a total commitment to the

 consistent and tenacious execution of the 10-Basics

 of Lean Manufacturing™.

-Vince Lombardi, who achieved success by having his team focus on the
+Vince Lombardi, who achieved success by having his team focus on and

 manufacturing teams focus on the mastery of